antleaf/doapr/webroot/content/repositories/lingbuzz.md

 record_count: 'Full text : 5 838'
 remining_indrawn_item: Full text isn't available anymore.
 repository_type: Disciplinary
-scientific_committees:
+scientific_committees: "\L"
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://ling.auf.net/lingbuzz
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 All versions are avaible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy: Articles can also be marked as 'withdrawn' ('deprecated').
+withdrawal_policy: 'Yes'
 features:
 - :feature: usage_metrics
   :description: Downloads, Views are visible to everyone